microsoft/AzureTRE/docs/tre-admins/auth.md

 | Automation App | This application is created so that you can run the  tests or any CI/CD capability.
 This is particularly important if your tenant is MFA enabled. |
 | Workspace API | Typically you would have an application securing one or more workspaces that are created by TRE. |

+Some of the applications require **admin consent** to allow them to validate users against the AAD.
+Check the Microsoft Docs on [Configure the admin consent workflow](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/configure-admin-consent-workflow) on how to request admin consent and handle admin consent requests.

 You can create these applications manually, but `/scripts/aad-app-reg.sh`  does the heavy lifting for you.
 Should you wish to create these manually via the [Azure Portal](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app).
-The requirements are listed below.
+The requirements are defined [below](#-Manual-Deployment).

-Some of the applications require **admin consent** to allow them to validate users against the AAD.
-Check the Microsoft Docs on [Configure the admin consent workflow](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/configure-admin-consent-workflow) on how to request admin consent and handle admin consent requests.

 ## App registration script